Benberry1/algorithm-js-search-and-replace/README.md

 I have created a test file that outlines some test cases for this challenge.

+## Solution Notes

+Regarding the instructions from freeCodeCamp, although the solution passess the required tests.
+It is unclear whether they would like me to replace all occurences of the word or just the first.
+The solution replaces only the first occurence.
+If you wanted to replace all ocurrences then you would still use the replace() method.
+However, you would replace before with a RegExp version of before including the global RegExp 'g'.

 ## Documentation

 Below is a list of methods I used with links to the relevant MDN page.